- About TK

-Creating literacy-rich experiences for the young learners in your transitional kindergarten class will help ensure that they are able to read at proficiency in third grade, a crucial benchmark for future literacy skills.
+Creating literacy-rich experiences for the young learners in your Transitional Kindergarten (TK) class will help ensure that they are able to read at proficiency in third grade, a crucial benchmark for future literacy skills.
 The National Early Literacy Panel (2008) released findings of a meta-analysis of approximately 500 research studies that identified the correlation between children’s early literacy skills and later literacy development.
-The following key indicators of later literacy success can provide a focus for teaching English language arts as you develop engaging activities for your young students.
+The following key indicators of later literacy success can provide a focus for teaching English Language Arts as you develop engaging activities for your young students.

-English Language Arts instructional time in TK should focus on the following competencies with the content areas listening and speaking, reading and writing.
+English Language Arts instructional time in TK should focus on the competencies of listening and speaking and reading and writing.

 Book reading is an integral part of the daily experience and can occur in a variety of settings and groupings.
 Engage students in stories to support comprehension, while introducing them to the features of text, authorship, print rules, pictures and ideas, in addition to building vocabulary.
 Additionally, using rhymes and alliteration throughout the day is a fun way to build children’s awareness of sounds.

 Motivate children to use their emerging writing skills by having many materials available throughout the classroom that encourage print and writing, both spontaneously in play and during routines.
 Model writing and support dictation by writing stories with ideas generated by your students, and support understanding of print conventions by making charts demonstrating upper and lower case letters, spelling and spacing, and other conventions.
 Help children recognize and learn to write letters of their name and common words, and engage them in the development of environmental print for labels and to express ideas.